Watch-Dogs/Watch-Dogs/README.md

 - 👋 Hi, I’m @Watch-Dogs
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning to code, yes.
-- 🌱 I’m currently learning C and possibly LUA ;c
+- 🌱 I’m currently learning C and possibly LUA for fun. ;c (im a freshman)
-- 💞️ I’m looking to collaborate on GitHub I guess?
 - 📫 How to reach me [REDACTED]